ephraimduncan/awesome-developer-dictionary/README.md

 - **function**: a block of organized, reusable code that is used to perform a single, related action.
 - **Functional Programming**: A programming paradigm that builds software by composing pure functions, avoiding shared state, mutable data, and side-effects.

+## H

+- **high-order function**: a function that takes a function as an argument and returns a function.
+- **HTTP (Hypertext Transfer Protocol)**: an application-layer protocol for transmitting hypermedia documents, such as HTML.

 ## I

 - **IDE(Integrated Development Environment)**: a software application that combines all of the features and tools needed by a software developer.
+- **immutable object**: an object which cannot change after creation.
 - **integer(int)**: a data type that represents some range of mathematical integers.
+- **iteration**: a general term for taking each item of something, one after another.
+- **iterator**: an object that enables a programmer to traverse a container, particularly lists.

+# J

+- **JSON(JavaScript Object Notation)**: a syntax for storing and exchanging data compactible with most programming languages.

 ## L